-You are expecting your first child: financial aid
+You are expecting your first child: financial support

-Verified 01 September 2025 - Directorate of Legal and Administrative Information (Prime Minister)
+Verified 30 April 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 If you are expecting your first child, you can benefit from assistance during pregnancy and after birth, under certain conditions.